From Real Madrid hard man to poker star?! The odd career of Thomas Gravesen

 Gravesen has made very few media appearances or interviews since, save for the occasional video on his Twitter feed, so getting word from the man himself as to what he has been up to is virtually impossible.

-However, what is kinown is that he invested his Real Madrid salary with savviness and foresight, allowing him to retire in handsome comfort to Las Vegas.
+However, what is known is that he invested his Real Madrid salary with savviness and foresight, allowing him to retire in handsome comfort to Las Vegas.

-Reports vary but most state that he has amassed more than $100 million (£78m) in winnings from playing in poker, lives in the idyllic suburb of Summerlin, with neighbours including Andre Agassi, Steffi Graf and Nicholas Cage, and drives a £400,000 ($540,000) custom-built McLaren Mercedes car.
+Reports vary, but most state that he has amassed more than $100 million (£78m) in winnings from playing poker, lives in the idyllic suburb of Summerlin, with neighbours including Andre Agassi, Steffi Graf and Nicholas Cage, and drives a £400,000 ($540,000) custom-built McLaren Mercedes car.

 Certainly, Gravesen's mystique has grown and he remains a huge draw – a recent appearance on stage in Glasgow saw him draw a rapturous crowd, and he ensured his ongoing popularity by donating his appearance fee to the Celtic FC Foundation.